Amiele2006/Task-management-System./README.md

 npx tsc init
 ```

-- create classes like: Library, Members and Books and build your logic.
+- Define the Task class and build your logic .
 - compile your typescript files to javascript and run:

 ```bash